icerpc/icerpc-docs/pages/icerpc/invocation/invocation-pipeline.md

 want to compress the payloads of your requests, add a telemetry field to each request, add a deadline, or simply add logging.

-An invoker implementation can call on another invoker, which itself calls on another invoker, and so on; the invoker used to make an invocation can be the head of an invoker chain or tree, known as an "invocation pipeline".
+An invoker implementation can call another invoker, which itself calls another invoker, and so on; the invoker used to make an invocation can be the head of an invoker chain or tree, known as an "invocation pipeline".

 There are 3 common types of invokers: